MarkBuskbjerg/ta11y/README.md

 ## Features

 - Get started with a simple build process.
-- PurgeCSS to remove unused CSS.
+- Easily handle drafts and scheduled posts both in production and development mode
 - Built with accessibility (A11Y) in mind - feel free to suggest optimizations.
 - Layouts are build with Search Engine Optimization (SEO) in mind.
-- Buildproces using rollup.js.
 - Blog / article section (will be ready with categories).
 - Templated with Nunjucks (.njk).
-- Easily handle drafts and scheduled posts both in production and development mode
+- Free to use Nunjucks (.njk), Markdown (.md) or Liquid (.liquid) for all content

 ## Installation